FAQs

 • Monthly practice group with peers in the program

-• A monthly module that provides audio and video lessons from Tara and Jack serving as the backbone of the robust program curriculum
+• Monthly module that provides audio and video lessons from Tara and Jack serving as the backbone of the robust program curriculum

 • Personal journal assignments to do on your own time to help you reflect on the teachings as you go